The Personal Independence Payment (PIP) toolkit

 Find out more about the PIP claim process.

-Where an individual cannot call us, or needs extra help and has no one to support them making a claim by telephone, they can ask us to send them a PIP1 claim form.
+Where an individual cannot call us, or needs extra help and has no one to support them making a claim by telephone, they can write to us to request a PIP1 claim form:

 Personal Independence Payment New Claims